rgl/ubuntu-vagrant/README.md

 govc find # find all managed objects
 ```

-Download the Ubuntu ISO (you can find the full iso URL in the [ubuntu.json](ubuntu.json) file) and place it inside the datastore as defined by the `vsphere_iso_url` user variable that is inside the [packer template](ubuntu-vsphere.json).
+Download the Ubuntu ISO (you can find the full iso URL in the [ubuntu.pkr.hcl](ubuntu.pkr.hcl) file) and place it inside the datastore as defined by the `iso_paths` property that is inside the [packer template](ubuntu-vsphere.pkr.hcl) file.

 See the [example Vagrantfile](example/Vagrantfile) to see how you could use a cloud-init configuration to configure the VM.